List of Billie Eilish live performances

-American singer-songwriter Billie Eilish has headlined seven concert tours since her debut single Ocean Eyes.
+American singer-songwriter Billie Eilish has headlined seven concert tours since her debut single, "Ocean Eyes".
 Over the years, Eilish has also performed at numerous festivals, television events, and award shows.

-Eilish's first arena tour was supposed to be the "Where Do We Go?
-World Tour", but after playing only three shows, the tour had to be cancelled due to the COVID-19 pandemic in 2020.
-Two years later, she returned with the "Happier Than Ever, The World Tour" to promote her second studio album.
-The tour was a success, grossing over $131 million from 79 shows across 5 continents.
-During this tour, Eilish became the youngest person to headline the Coachella Festival and Glastonbury Festival, both at the age 20.
-In 2024, Eilish embarked on her seventh headlining tour, the Hit Me Hard And Soft: The Tour, to promote her third studio album, Hit Me Hard And Soft.
+Eilish's first arena tour was supposed to be the Where Do We Go?
+World Tour, but after playing only three shows, the tour had to be canceled due to the COVID-19 pandemic in 2020.
+Two years later, she returned with Happier Than Ever, The World Tour to promote her second studio album.
+The tour was a success, grossing over $131 million from 79 shows across five continents.
+During this tour, Eilish became the youngest person to headline the Coachella Festival and Glastonbury Festival, both at age 20.
+In 2024, Eilish embarked on her seventh headlining tour, Hit Me Hard and Soft: The Tour, to promote her third studio album, Hit Me Hard and Soft.